 Let’s talk story!
 The Hawaiian word for story is ka mo`olelo, which translates literally “lizard speech”.
 Descriptive of the style in which I tell my story, in this section I ramble, weave and wind my way casually through the storytelling.

 I have practiced needlework all of my adult life: macrame, crochet, knitting, weaving, needlepoint, sewing.
-During the first twelve years in Hawaii, I owned and managed a Hawaiian clothing company.
-The seeds were planted and the fields were ripe for harvest-- my ultimate artistic expression as a Hawaiian quilter.
+During the first twelve years in Hawaiʻi, I owned and managed a Hawaiian clothing company.
+The field of my soul was ripe for planting the seeds–my ultimate artistic expression as a Hawaiian quilter.

 In 1998 after the passing of a dear Hawaiian friend, I experienced a rather profound dream.
-In it I was instructed to find a teacher and to learn about Hawaiian quilting.
-I had an Aunty in Hilo, who knows and teaches quilting.
+In that dream, I was instructed to find a teacher and to learn Hawaiian quilting.
+I had an Aunty in Hilo, who taught quilting.
 So I immediately called Aunty Vi.
 “I want to learn to do Hawaiian quilting.
 Will you teach me?”

-Aunty consented.
-So next Sunday we met for lunch and then chatted all afternoon, sitting outdoors at a table at Nani Loa Hotel in Hilo.
+Reluctantly, Aunty consented.
+On the next Sunday, we met for lunch and then chatted all afternoon, sitting outdoors at a table at Nani Loa Hotel beside Hilo Bay.
 I brought my mokihana pillow kit, which I had tried unsuccessfully to self-teach for some four years.
-Aunty sat with me by Hilo Bay and shared.
-In that afternoon I heard most of the simple phrases of instruction, which now resonate in my mind and perpetuate my workmanship.
+Aunty sat with me beside the ocean and shared.
+In that afternoon, I heard most of the simple phrases of instruction, which now resonate in my mind and perpetuate my workmanship.

-Through the years since 1998 I have worked steadily to gain knowledge and to perfect my quilting skills.
-In the early years every decision about pattern and quilting technique was made with discussion and approval from my teacher, Aunty Vi.
-Since Aunty “gave me my wings in 2007”, I have sought other teachers and I have voyaged into new and unchartered oceans….
-My design ideas come to me through dreams-- night dreams and daydreams.
+Through the years since 1998, I have worked steadily to gain knowledge and to perfect my quilting skills.
+In the early years, every decision about pattern and quilting technique was made with discussion and approval from my teacher, Aunty Vi.
+Since Aunty “gave me my wings” in 2007, I have sought other teachers and I have voyaged into new and uncharted oceans….
+My design ideas come to me through dreams–night dreams and daydreams.

-Each quilt that I sew is given to me.
+Each quilt that I sew is given to me through Spirit.
 I really do not consider myself to be the quilt creator.
-Each quilt is a gift-- seeds planted within me, then nurtured to grow and to be born as this beautiful Hawaiian quilt.
+The quilt is a gift from Higher Power–seeds planted within me, then nurtured to grow and to be born as this beautiful Hawaiian quilt.
 I put pencil to paper; then I hold needle and thread.
 And through my fingers, these Hawaiian kapa are born.
 The quilts have a mana (spiritual life force) of their own.
 As designer and quilter, I am privileged to be the channel through which these awesome kapa emerge and have their being.

-I look at any of my quilts and wonder, “Who made this?” …ha`aha`a… I can only do my work with humble thanks to God and to the gift of Creation.
+I look at any of my quilts and wonder, “Who made this?” …ha`aha`a… I can only do my work with humble thanks to Goodness for the gift of Creation.